-If you’re working on planning a family road trip from Portland to San Francisco, you need to check out our top recommendations for a one-of-a-kind journey up the scenic coast!
+If you’re planning a family road trip from Portland to San Francisco, you need to check out our top recommendations for a one-of-a-kind journey along the most scenic coastal drive in the United States!

 There are so many outstanding attractions and activities you don’t want to miss out on, especially when taking the time to go by car.
-For example, the trip from Portland to San Francisco features some of the world’s most stunning and awe-inspiring views, from towering ancient redwood trees to rugged ocean coastlines.
+The trip from Portland to San Francisco features some of the world’s most stunning and awe-inspiring views, from towering ancient redwood trees to rugged ocean coastlines.

 Keep reading for more information on the best stops, routes, and other essential tips for the ultimate Portland to San Francisco drive!